Just Doing What Kids Do By Lisa McCrohan34 comments

 I thought of how children are doing what we adults want to really be doing!

 Delighting in the moment.
 Speaking the raw truth.
 Wanting to know we matter.
 Wanting attention from our dear ones.
-Wanting to eat the whole chocolate donut without guilt.
+Or, wanting to eat the whole chocolate donut without guilt.

 That day, I found myself allowing my two little ones to just “do what kids do” without getting worked up over the stuff that doesn’t really matter.